The Deep Litter Method for goats

 What is the deep litter method?

-Throughout the winter, the added layers of bedding will work to create a nice barrier between your animals and the cold ground.
+Throughout the winter, the added layers of bedding will work to create a thick and warm barrier between your animals and the cold ground.

 goats in barn deep litter on the ground

 The deep litter method does two things.
-First, it saves you from doing the tedious chore of cleaning pens in miserable weather.
-Second, it provides a nice soft bed for your animals.
+First, it saves you from doing the tedious chore of cleaning pens out in miserable weather.
+Second, it provides a nice soft bed for your animals to stand and lie down on.

 Remember, our goal with any of our animals is to keep them safe, warm, and dry.
 By keeping this goal at the forefront you will go a long way to a healthy and happy herd year-round.